DFM analysis for stereolithography: Rule-based DFM considerations

 Rule-based considerations in DFM refer to certain criteria that the part has to meet in order to avoid failures during manufacturing.
 Given the layer-by-layer manufacturing technique the process follows, there isn't any constraint on the overall complexity that the part may have.
 But some rules have been developed through experience by the printer developer/academia which must be followed to ensure that the individual features that make up the part are within certain 'limits of feasibility'.

 Printer constraints

-Constraints/limitations in SLA manufacturing comes from the printer's accuracy, layer thickness, speed of curing, speed of printing etc. Various printer constraints are to be considered during design such as:
+Constraints/limitations in SLA manufacturing come from the printer's accuracy, layer thickness, speed of curing, speed of printing etc. Various printer constraints are to be considered during design such as: